bolt/docs/source/content-in-templates.md

 Paging
 ------

-When you have records than you'd like to display one one page, you can add paging.
+When you have more records than you'd like to display on one page, you can add paging.

 If you want to add paging to your template, add `allowpaging` to your `setcontent` tag, and add a `pager` tag.